arkadiyt/ssrf_filter/README.md

 - `:headers` — Hash of headers to send with the request.
 - `:body` — Body to send with the request.
 - `:http_options` – Options to pass to [Net::HTTP.start](https://ruby-doc.org/stdlib-2.6.4/libdoc/net/http/rdoc/Net/HTTP.html#method-c-start).
 Use this to set custom timeouts or SSL options.
-- `:chunked` - Return an [Enumerator](https://ruby-doc.org/core-2.6/Enumerator.html) to read the response body in chunks.

 Returns:

-An [HTTPResponse](https://ruby-doc.org/stdlib-2.4.1/libdoc/net/http/rdoc/Net/HTTPResponse.html) object (or an [Enumerator](https://ruby-doc.org/core-2.6/Enumerator.html) when using the `chunked` option) if the url was fetched safely, otherwise an exception is thrown.
+An [HTTPResponse](https://ruby-doc.org/stdlib-2.4.1/libdoc/net/http/rdoc/Net/HTTPResponse.html) object if the url was fetched safely, or throws an exception if it was unsafe.
 All exceptions inherit from `SsrfFilter::Error`.

 Examples: